Four-manifolds, geometries and knots: Matrix groups

 \begin{proof} If $M\in GL(2,\mathbb{Z})$ has finite order then its characteristic polynomial has cyclotomic factors.
 If the characteristic polynomial is $(X\pm1)^2$ then $M=\mp I$.
 (This uses the finite order of $M$.)
 If the characteristic polynomial is $X^2-1$ then $M$ is conjugate to $R$ or $RA$.
 If the characteristic polynomial is $X^2+1$, $X^2-X+1$ or $X^2+X+1$ then it is irreducible, and the corresponding ring of algebraic numbers is a PID.
-Since any $\mathbb{Z}$-torsion free module over such a ring is free it follows easily that $M$ is conjugate to $A$, $B$ or $B^2$.
+Since any $\mathbb{Z}$-torsion-free module over such a ring is free it follows easily that $M$ is conjugate to $A$, $B$ or $B^2$.

 The normalizers in $SL(2,\mathbb{Z})$ of the subgroups generated by $A$, $B$ or $B^2$ are easily seen to be finite cyclic.
 Since $G\cap SL(2,\mathbb{Z})$ is solvable it must be cyclic also.
-As it has index at most 2 in $G$ the theorem follows easily. \end{proof}
+As it has index at most 2 in $G$ the rest of the theorem follows easily. \end{proof}

 Although the 12 groups listed in the theorem represent distinct conjugacy classes in $GL(2,\mathbb{Z})$, some of these conjugacy classes coalesce in $GL(2,\mathbb{R})$.
 (For instance, $R$ and $RA$ are conjugate in $GL(2,\mathbb{Z}[\frac12 ])$.)